raitml/jekyll-now/_posts/2017-11-15-Cloud-Instance-Setup.md

 ## GCP

 GCP is the Google Cloud Platform and is Google's answer to the mammoth that is AWS.
-GCP provides new accounts with a generous one year trial with 300$ credit that's very helpful for a beginner.
-Their GPU instances are also competitively priced and are always updated with the latest offerings from NVIDIA.
+GCP provides new users with a generous 300$ credit that comes in handy for beginners.
+Their GPU instances are also competitively priced and updated with the latest offerings from NVIDIA.

 Unlike Crestle, GCP setup is a lot more complicated and requires multiple steps.
 We'll be covering the web GUI as it's easier to navigate for beginners.